We want Canberrans to enjoy the highest standards of health at every stage of life and to take part in the opportunities our city has to offer.

 The Healthy Canberra: ACT Preventive Health Plan 2020–2025 is being delivered in partnership with a wide range of stakeholders, including non–government organisations, communities, other government agencies, industry and researchers.

-The plan outlines five areas we’re focusing on:
+The plan outlines 5 areas we are focusing on:

 - supporting children and families